Skip to content

 • Pairing animation: The pairing animation did not work on the iPhone 15 Pro or OnePlus 11.
 This feature appears to be exclusive to Huawei devices.

-Appearance scores 9/10.
-The HUAWEI FreeBuds Pro 4 are available in three colors: black, white, and green.
-Their design is beautiful, stylish, and gives off an expensive, rich vibe.
-However, the headphones do look a bit bulky when worn, as they are quite large.
-Additionally, the glossy finish with the prominent logo might not appeal to everyone.
-These design flaws result in a deduction of 1 point.
+9 HUAWEI FreeBuds Pro 4 are available in 3 colors: black, white, and green.
+The design is beautiful and stylish (luxurious and rich).
+However, the wireless earbuds look a bit bulky in the ears, as they are quite large.
+And the glossy finish with the logo might not be for everyone.

 snimok jekrana 2025 03 09 v 14.27.39